2015 Wokingham Borough Council election

 The 2015 Wokingham Borough Council election took place on 7 May 2015 to elect members of Wokingham Borough Council in England.
-This was on the same day as other local elections.
+This was on the same day as other local elections and the 2015 United Kingdom general election.

 Election result

 The Conservatives retained control of the council and gained two seats from the Liberal Democrats, winning all seats that were up for election.